EranTimothy-dev/EranTimothy-dev/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 ## About Me
-I am an enthusiastic person when it comes to technology.
-I enjoy working various technologies and love building things that can have an impact on people.
+I am an enthusiastic person when it comes to technology, and I find myself intrigued by all the tech that is out there.
+I enjoy building things that are fun and can be usefull in some way.

 <br>